UMBC’s Career Center is committed to ensuring nondiscriminatory participation for all students with disabilities.

 For a list of services and resources not specific to your special needs, please see the Students section of this website.

-If you need special accommodations in order to utilize our services, please contact the Career Center at firstname.lastname@example.org at least two weeks in advance of the event/service.
+If you need special accommodations in order to utilize our services, please contact the Career Center at email@example.com at least two weeks in advance of the event/service.
+Requests received after that time cannot be guaranteed, but we will do our best to make the proper arrangements.
+Please email firstname.lastname@example.org with your specific request – for events be sure to include title, date, and time.

 Resources at UMBC